liamdkn/DataScience/RTB Ireland Rent Analysis/ReadMe.md

 #### Data Sets
-1. The first, and largerst data set I am using is 'Property Price Register Ireland'.
+1. The first, and largest data set I am using is 'Property Price Register Ireland'.
 The raw file contains 476745 rows and 9 columns.
 Data included is the:
     - Sale Date (2010 - 2021)
     - County
     - Sale Price